 The main purpose of an insolvency proceeding is the satisfaction of creditors’ claims, primarily through the recovery of the business integrated in the insolvency estate or, where recovery is not possible, through the liquidation of the insolvency assets and the distribution of the proceeds among the creditors.
 To a certain extent, the CIRE is flexible in allowing creditors to opt for either alternative.

 Insolvency proceedings usually commence via the lodging of an application in court presented by the debtor, the creditors or the Public Prosecutor's Department, together with documentation evidencing the insolvency situation.

 The application lodged by a creditor must include information regarding the nature and amount of the credit, the identification of the debtor’s managers (both in fact and law) and its five biggest creditors (not including the applicant), and the debtor’s commercial registry certificate.
 If the applicant is the debtor, then it is important to indicate whether the company’s situation of insolvency is current or imminent, and to include the documents set out in Article 24 of the CIRE, such as a list of all known creditors and a clear explanation of the company's activity over the last three years.

-The court’s decision declaring the insolvency of the debtor grants creditors (and the Public Prosecutor Department) a maximum of 30 days to claim their credits (including conditional credits) before the insolvency administrator (IA).
-Creditors must lodge their claim together with several elements evidencing the existence of the credit, its origin, classification (ie, secured or privileged), due date, and accrued interest.
+The court’s decision declaring the insolvency of the debtor grants creditors (and the Public Prosecutor's Department) a maximum of 30 days to claim their credits (including conditional credits) before the insolvency administrator (IA).
+Creditors must lodge their claims together with several elements evidencing the existence of the credit, its origin, classification (ie, secured or privileged), due date, and accrued interest.
 Credits recognised in a previous court decision must also be claimed within the insolvency proceeding.